From genetic predisposition to environmental exposure

 The foundation of public health.

 Epidemiologists play a vital role in disease prevention through their study of detecting determinants and patterns of disease in vulnerable populations.
 Through rigorous coursework, we prepare our students to confront some of the most common, and deadly, health conditions affecting communities around the globe.
 Students work alongside our world-renowned faculty on cutting edge research covering cardiovascular disease, diabetes, and cancer, among other issues, and alumni from our program go on to become leading experts in both chronic and infectious diseases.
 This research provides our students with the knowledge and skills needed to extend life expectancy, advance health equity, improve quality of care and pave the way for innovations in how we control health events in the future.

 Protecting our environment to preserve public health.

 Epidemiology, human genetics and environmental sciences research

 We offer a supportive and thriving research culture, including many grant-funded projects and high-profile partnerships with other health and community organizations.
-Our department collaborates with the Center for Infectious Diseases, Human Genetics Center and the Southwest Center for Occupational and Environmental Health and the Center for Health Equity on a wide range of topics.
+Our department collaborates with the Center for Infectious Diseases, Human Genetics Center, Southwest Center for Occupational and Environmental Health and the Center for Health Equity on a wide range of topics.

 Our research interests and efforts include: